favonia/cloudflare-ddns/README.markdown

 - 🩺 The updater can report to [Healthchecks](https://healthchecks.io) or [Uptime Kuma](https://uptime.kuma.pet) so that you receive notifications when it fails to update IP addresses.
 - 📣 The updater can also actively update you via any service supported by the [shoutrrr library](https://containrrr.dev/shoutrrr/), including emails, major notification services, major messaging platforms, and generic webhooks.

-### 📐 Attention to Correctness and Security
+### 🧱 Reliability

 - <img src="https://img.shields.io/codecov/c/gh/favonia/cloudflare-ddns?label=" alt="Codecov" align="top"> The code is extensively tested.
 - 🔬 Compatibility with the Cloudflare API is verified periodically with [dedicated scripts](scripts/README.markdown).

-- 📚️ The updater is guided by detailed and principled [design documents](./docs/designs/README.markdown).
+- 🧰 The updater is designed to recover from transient network failures.

+### 🔒️ Security and Privacy

 - 🙈 By default, public IP addresses are obtained via [Cloudflare’s debugging page](https://one.one.one.one/cdn-cgi/trace).
 This minimizes the impact on privacy because we are already using the Cloudflare API to update DNS records.